Ralo93/xAI_with_graphs/README.md

 - Generates node-specific actions, determining how a node interacts or cooperates with its neighbors.
 - Focuses on local decision-making, ensuring that each node learns an optimal way to collaborate based on the graph's structure and its features.

-Usually a GCN with "MEAN" or "SUM" as the aggregation function and implemented as a NN with only 1 hidden dimension.
+Usually a GCN with "MEAN" or "SUM" as the permutation invariant aggregation function and implemented as a NN with only 1 hidden layer with a size of 128.
 In 2 parallel steps, the action networks determine the graph topology by forcing 2 rules on each node: Keep incoming edges or discard them - and keep outgoing edges or discard them.
 A Node which is not allowed to communicate with any neighbor node would then be ISOLATED.
 The other remaining states are: LISTENING (just keep incoming edges), BROADCASTING (just keep outgoing edges) and STANDARD (keeping all edges).

 **Environment Network:**